-Directors: Craig Lockhart, MD, MHS, and David Linehan, MD
+Directors: Lee Ratner, MD, PhD, and David Linehan, MD

 The goal of the SPORE in Pancreatic Cancer Developmental Research Program is to recruit and support developmental research projects in pancreatic cancer, for future incorporation as full SPORE projects or as the basis for applications for other major peer-reviewed funding.
 The types of research projects to be supported include basic research, clinical research, epidemiologic studies, and cancer prevention and control in pancreatic cancer.
 Projects will expand the scope of translational research and increase the number of investigators committed to pancreatic cancer research.